GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: EXPERIMENTAL EVALUATION

 As discussed in Sec.~\ref{subsec: exp_hybrid_metric}, the hybrid-metric state update improves robustness by incorporating point-to-point constraints when planar information is insufficient.
 However, point-to-point correspondence search can introduce substantial computational overhead, since each candidate voxel may contain tens to hundreds of accumulated points and nearest-neighbor distance evaluations must be repeated across multiple voxels.

-To examine how effectively the proposed pruning strategy alleviates this cost, we compare three correspondence search strategies on the \dataset{Offroad-04} sequence of the \dataset{GEODE}~\cite{chen2026ijrr} dataset using two systems: GenZ-LIO, which jointly uses point-to-plane and point-to-point error metrics, and LIO-EKF~\cite{wu2024icra}, which relies only on the point-to-point error metric.
-The compared strategies are: 1)~searching the root voxel and all 26 neighboring voxels~\cite{vizzo2023ral, wu2024icra}, 2)~searching the root voxel and only its 6 surface-sharing neighboring voxels~\cite{he2025ral}, and 3)~the proposed voxel-pruned correspondence search.
+To examine how effectively the proposed pruning strategy alleviates this cost, we compare three correspondence search strategies on the \dataset{Offroad-04} sequence of the \dataset{GEODE}~\cite{chen2026ijrr} dataset using two systems: GenZ-LIO, which combines point-to-plane and point-to-point error metrics, and LIO-EKF~\cite{wu2024icra}, which relies only on the point-to-point error metric.
+The compared strategies are: (i)~searching the root voxel and all 26 neighboring voxels~\cite{vizzo2023ral, wu2024icra}, (ii)~searching the root voxel and only its 6 surface-sharing neighboring voxels~\cite{he2025ral}, and (iii)~the proposed voxel-pruned correspondence search.
 In addition to computation time, we also compare the RMSE of the ATE to examine whether reducing the search space affects odometry accuracy.

 As shown in Fig.~\ref{fig:plot_voxel_pruned_search}, the proposed voxel-pruned correspondence search achieved the lowest correspondence search time in both GenZ-LIO and LIO-EKF, while maintaining accuracy comparable to the other strategies.
 Searching all neighboring voxels incurred the highest computation time, whereas restricting the search to only surface-sharing neighbors reduced the cost but still left unnecessary voxel traversals.
 By contrast, the proposed strategy achieved the largest reduction in correspondence search time in both frameworks, which supports the effectiveness of selecting only query-adjacent neighboring voxels and pruning accesses that cannot yield a closer correspondence.